What is a Perilymph fistula?

-The changes in air pressure that occur in the middle ear (for example, when your ears “pop” in an airplane) normally do not affect your inner ear.
-However, when a fistula is present, changes in middle ear pressure will directly affect the inner ear, stimulating the balance and/or hearing structures within and causing typical symptoms.
+Changes in air pressure that occur in the middle ear (for example, when your ears “pop” in an airplane) normally do not affect your inner ear.
+However, when a fistula is present, changes in middle ear pressure will directly affect the inner ear, stimulating the balance and/or hearing structures within and causing PLF symptoms.

 Head trauma is the most common cause of fistulas, usually involving a direct blow to the head or in some cases a "whiplash" injury.
-Fistulas may also develop after rapid or profound changes in intracranial or atmospheric pressure, such as may occur with SCUBA diving, aerobatic maneuvers in airplanes, weightlifting, or childbirth.
-Fistulas may be present from birth or may result from chronic, severe ear infections.
-Rarely, they appear to occur spontaneously.
-Fistulas may occur in one or both ears.
+Other common causes include ear trauma, objects perforating the eardrum, or “ear block” on descent of an airplane or SCUBA diving.
+Fistulas may also develop after rapid increases in intracranial pressure, such as